 - My Account – Contains [woocommerce_my_account] shortcode and shows each customer information related to their account, orders, etc.

-If you skipped the Setup Wizard or want to re-install WooCommerce pages, go to WooCommerce > System Status > Tools and use the page installer tool.
+If you skipped the Setup Wizard or want to install missing WooCommerce pages, go to WooCommerce > Status > Tools and use the page installer tool.

 If you set up new pages yourself, or want to change what pages are used for things like cart and checkout, you need to tell WooCommerce which pages to use.

-To tell WooCommerce what page to use for My Account, go to WooCommerce > Settings > Accounts.
+To tell WooCommerce what pages to use for Cart, Checkout, My Account, and Terms and Conditions, go to WooCommerce > Settings > Advanced.